 Alternatively, “energy harvesters” can be used, generating electrical energy for the operation of the sensor.
-These operate based on photovoltaic, inductive, thermoelectric, piezoelectric, capacitive, and electromagnetic principles, as well as with fuel or biofuel cells (Reindl, 2014).
+These operate based on photovoltaic, inductive, thermoelectric, piezoelectric, capacitive, or electromagnetic principles, as well as with fuel or biofuel cells (Reindl, 2014).
 The harvester extracts energy from its environment using these working principles and is usually accompanied by a battery to secure stored energy for possible downtimes of the provision of the environmental energy (Reindl, 2014).